HaoyuLu1022/HaoyuLu1022.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am now a junior student at Beijing Normal University, majoring in Computer Science and Technology.
+I graduated from Beijing Normal University in June 2024, with a Bachelor's Degree of Science in Computer Science and Technology.
 Previously, I served as a research assistant at Key Laboratory of Beam Technology of Ministry of Education advised by [Prof. Jianyong Jiang](https://scholar.google.com/citations?user=qput_McAAAAJ&hl=en&oi=ao), and [NHRS LAB@PKU](https://gsprs-pku.github.io/) under the supervision of [Prof. Xie Hu](https://sites.google.com/site/xiehusar/).
+Prospectively, I will head to the University of Melbourne for graduate research as a PhD student.

 This is a personal academic portfolio website.
 I would present here a detailed introduction about myself, discussion on interesting topics and recent research progress, etc.